Four BC First Nations conclude self-government agreements regarding education

 Government of Canada

-For further information: Jennifer White, Manager, Communications and Events, First Nations Education Steering Committee, Cell: 250-240-2157, Email: [email protected]; Ministry of Education and Child Care, Government Communications and Public Engagement, Province of British Columbia, Phone: 250-356-5963; Renelle Arsenault, Director of Communications, Office of the Honourable Marc Miller, Minister of Crown-Indigenous Relations, Email: [email protected]; CIRNAC Media Relations: Email: [email protected], Phone: 819-934-2302
+For further information: For more information, media may contact: Jennifer White, Manager, Communications and Events, First Nations Education Steering Committee, Cell: 250-240-2157, Email: [email protected]; Ministry of Education and Child Care, Government Communications and Public Engagement, Province of British Columbia, Phone: 250-356-5963; Renelle Arsenault, Director of Communications, Office of the Honourable Marc Miller, Minister of Crown-Indigenous Relations, Email: [email protected]; CIRNAC Media Relations: Email: [email protected], Phone: 819-934-2302

 Share this article